NeoGranular/lanyon/_posts/2016-06-17-martial-god-chapter-01-03.md

 While looking at his third uncle's retreating figure, Yiming raised his head towards the sky and eventually let out a helpless sigh.
 He hadn't expected that his father and uncles would have a special discussion on his problems.
 It seemed like preserving his own opinion was no longer possible.

-[^1]: Bamboo shoot meat slice is a Chinese dish.
+[^1]: Bamboo shoot meat slice is a Chinese dish, literally.
 Check out [this link](http://baike.baidu.com/view/5034250.html) for pictures.
+Figuratively, it means a spanking.